buddurid/The-darkest-hour-ctf-2024/The C Heist - Easy/README.md

 its time to rely on libc (the attaque name is ret2libc if you wanna read more about it) .
 Well in most of the cases , and decided in compilation by the user , the program includes a huge library called libc and it contains everything you can dream of , including endless functions like system and strings like '/bin/sh' .

+![vmmap] (/images/vmmap.png)

 But the libc is not loaded in the same address . and if we could know where libc is loaded , its just GG . we get the location of system and string '/bin/sh' within libc and put them in v4 and v6 to execute(system('/bin/sh')). how could we leak it ? well we can call puts as we have its location as shown in picture and we can pass as argument a pointer that we will point to a lcoation within libc in execution time . one of those is the 0x404018 when we disas puts before exection . that address -in brief- is called got entry and every function that ends @plt has one .the value that it has is the location of that function the libc . so if we pass puts(0x404018) it will print whatever is in 0x404018 and its the puts libc function in this example . i ended up using the read entry from read@plt .

+![plt_got] (/images/got-plt.png)

 once we do that we write a few python lines that greps whatever the puts prints , transfer it into hex and then calculate the libc base address .